Databaseadmin1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the directory my_first_directory that is in the /tmp directory. changes the working directory to the previous one lists all files
+Delete the directory my_first_directory that is in the /tmp directory. changes the working directory to the previous one lists all files prints the type of the file named iamafile